MN: Cuffs and Collars Issue: 2

 Lake Superior Marine Unit

-CO Matt Miller (Lake Superior Marine Unit) attended the funeral of
+CO Matt Miller (Lake Superior Marine Unit) checked ice anglers and

 District 9 – Brainerd area